baccuslab/bscope/README.md

 # bscope

-**bscope** is a PyTorch library for neural network interpretation through gradient-based attribution methods.
-It helps you understand which neurons and layers contribute most to your model's predictions.
-It supports CNNs, fully-connected networks, and Vision Transformers (via `timm`).
+**bscope** is a library designed to simplify access to the intermediate layers of your favorite pytorch model.
+Compute, access, reduce, and log activations, gradients, and contributions (see Melander, Alaoui, Liu, Ganguli, and Baccus 2026) with a few extra lines of code.
+Works for any nn.Module - out-of-the-box support for CNNs, MLPs, and Vision Transformers.

 ## Architecture